Particular/ServicePulse/docs/frontend/custom-checks-page.md

 - they are hidden by default from the Custom Checks page
 - they are hidden by default from the Custom Checks dashboard tile and menu badge
-- operators can reveal them with `Show platform custom checks`
+- operators can reveal them with `Show platform custom checks` when internal checks are present
 - Platform health consumes those internal checks as secondary platform signals

 ## Internal Platform Custom Checks